runfaj/react-nested-popper/README.md

 The group name for popper is a bit complicated, so merits some explanation.

-The group name on a popper specifies which group a set of poppers belongs to.
+The group name on a popper specifies which group(s) a set of poppers belongs to.
 For example, if you wanted to have two poppers open at the same time, but then close in the order you opened them, you could specify each popper to belong to the same group.
 Alternately, you could have two poppers open at the same time and close at the same time with different groups.

 This is also useful for nesting, as nesting poppers and putting them in the same group will only close the top most item in the group when clicking outside.
 The opposite with different groups might be dropdowns where only one should be open at a given time.

+With all of these cases, please see the demos to visually see how the group name affects nesting. **First we'll look at custom group names, then the default "auto" case.**

 #### Single group

-In normal usage, you don't need to define a group name.
-All poppers will belong to a default "global" group:
+You can define the groupName as any string you'd like (except "auto").
+For example, here's a "global" group:
 ```
 <Popper
   groupName="global"